All Episodes

 Why do we need police officers to enforce a tobacco tax?

-But if law enforcement is going to be the tax collector for the welfare state and we need ever more amounts of revenue you're gonna have to have more and more people and that means by natural nature that you're gonna lower the standards.
+But if law enforcement is going to be the tax collector for the welfare state and we need ever more amounts of revenue, you're going to have to have more and more people.

 Like every three months, every six months, every 12 months.